List of tallest buildings in Durban

-This list of tallest buildings in Durban ranks completed buildings by height in the city of Durban which is the third most populous city in South Africa after Johannesburg and Cape Town and the largest city in the South African province of KwaZulu-Natal.
+This list of tallest buildings in Durban ranks completed buildings by height in the city of Durban (including uMhlanga) which is the third most populous city in South Africa after Johannesburg and Cape Town and the largest city in the South African province of KwaZulu-Natal.

 Tallest buildings

 This list ranks Durban, South Africa buildings that stand at least 100 m tall, based on standard height measurement.
 This includes spires and architectural details.

 Skyscrapers number by cities

 This table shows South African cities with at least one skyscraper over 100 metres in height, completed.